jaredly/j2/Roadmap.md

 alsooo tuples are needed to represent the bodies of the fns.

+- [ ] ok so I do want to take a little check through the files see if there are things I need to split out into elements more

 - [ ] tuples & records (attributes etc)
 	- `.hello` is the fn `<T>(x: {hello: T, *}) => T`